adriaWG/CS207ProjectAPI/README.md

 2.click libraries,cilck the "+"

-3.use maven to seache for the two libraries mentioned above
+3.use maven to search for the two libraries mentioned above

 4.Then there's no red line under "import org.apache.http..."